cbarkinozer/Java/SpringBootcamp/Spring.md

 **REST (Representational State Transfer)**: Roy Fielding's derivation of the Web's architectural style.
 In a RESTful Web service, requests to a resource's URI are answered with data in the form of HTML, XML, JSON, or some other format.
 **URI( Uniform Resource Identifier)**: A syntax that assigns each web document a unique address.
+**Endpoint**: The name given to your method created for a specific purpose on the API.

 ![image](https://user-images.githubusercontent.com/43732258/153911790-ba6c772f-e541-4ba3-befe-94ad9a9dee9d.png)

+HTTP requests has Request-Line, Header, and Body.
+**Request-Line**: The type of HTTP request, the URL to which it will be made, and the HTTP/HTTPS protocol information.
+*Header**: Parameters that describe the request and contain basic information about the request.
+We can send zero or more header parameters.
+A few of the standard parameters used for Header are Culture (language), Content-Type, Authentication.
+With the authentication parameter, the key information (token) is transmitted to the server and only authorized people can access the API.
+**Body**: You need to send information in the body field of a request when using POST, PUT, PATCH operations.
+Sending the information as JSON in a Restful API is preferable.

 **Designing REST APIs**:
 Decide the 3-letter abbreviations of the tables and attributes inside them (also gen for general classes).
 Packages are created with the same name.
 Inside each of these 3-letter abbrevation named packages, create dao, dto, entity, service( and entityservice in service), controller, converter, enums packages.
+"The URL is a sentence, where resources(controllers and classes) are nouns and HTTP methods are verbs."
+"You will not have a problem with URLs that are shorter than 2000 characters, but you may not be able to run URLs over 2000 characters on all devices and browsers."

 In controller, there can be only 1 HTTP method type (get,put,delete etc.) method in a path.

 A good practice example: